junxit/us-congress-bills-115/bill.md

 legis-num: S. 440
 congress: 115th CONGRESS
 session: 2d Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber: In the House of Representatives, U. S.,
 ---

 # S. 440

-> To establish a procedure for the conveyance of certain Federal property around the Dickinson Reservoir in the State of North Dakota.
+That the bill from the Senate (S. 440) entitled “An Act to establish a procedure for the conveyance of certain Federal property around the Dickinson Reservoir in the State of North Dakota.”, do pass with the following

+*Strike out all after the enacting clause and insert:*

 ## § 1.
 Definitions